-Miguel Gueimonde, Rocio Martin, Jan Knol, Seppo Salminen
+Miguel Gueimonde1, Rocio Martin2, Jan Knol2, Seppo Salminen3

+1

+2

+3Functional Foods Forum, Faculty of Medicine, University of Turku, 20014 Turun yliopisto, Finland

 Summary

 Early microbial environment has a key role affecting the risk of chronic diseases.
 Genetic, factors, environment, early nutritional milieu, use of antibiotics and other pharmaceuticals affect both the architecture of intestinal microbiota and the composition and activity of individual gut microbiota.
 Recent evidence strongly links microbiota composition also both to overweight and obesity as well as malnutrition and stunting and accumulating data suggest a large number of other diseases states related to microbiota composition.
 Here we review the development of human intestinal microbiota and describe examples of deviations and the role of dysbiosis as a factor promoting microbiota aberrancies.
+The term dysbiosis describes a microbial imbalance or maladaptation on or inside the body whic can be caused by such diverse factors as repeated and excessive repeted antibiotic exposure or inappropriate diet including stages such as overnutrition or malnutrition.

 Dysbiosis can have many causes and consequences.
 Depending on the structure of microbiota it may for example either strengthen or weaken the ability to extract more energy from the diet enabling rapid storage of extracted energy to body fat or it may prevent the use of energy and nutrients in malnourished children or adults.

-The opposite of dysbiosis, the healthy microbiota, is more difficult to define than the deviations.
+The opposite of dysbiosis, the healthy microbiota, is difficult to define as the healthy microbiota is very individual and differs in diverge geographic locations.
+Thus, also the deviations are varying depending on location, genetic background and environmental conditions.
 Indeed, the microbiota forms often a moving target for any preventive and therapeutic measures.
 As we currently do not know whether the changes in the microbiome underlie the pathogenesis of non-communicable diseases or whether they are merely a result thereof.
 The reference of the healthy microbiota, as target for nutritional interventions aiming at reducing the risk of disease, may only be obtained from laborious prospective assessment of healthy infants who also remain healthy in a reasonably long-term follow-up.
 Whether the definition achieved remains applicable to the rapid environmental evolution is another open question.

 Also, the state of dysbiosis may be modified by specific probiotics targeted to influence the microbiota in different parts of the gastrointestinal tract or specific probiotics may prevent the formation of dysbiosis.